Herzog Clemenz Infantry

 In January 1759, the regiment returned to Straubing, its garrison place while one of its companies of grenadiers assumed garrison duty in Stadtamthof.
 The regiment remained in Bavaria till the end of the war.

-The officers were distinguished by a silver lace on the tricorne which was also decorated with a black cockade fastened with a silver lace, and a silver gorget decorated with golden arms of Bavaria.
+The officers were distinguished by a gold lace on the tricorne which was also decorated with a black cockade fastened with a gold lace, and a gold gorget decorated with golden arms of Bavaria.

 The horses of the mounted officers had a red shabraques and red pistol covers, all trimmed in yellow.